user-jm/multi-lvl-Coincidence-Analysis/README.md

 ## R_test_frames

 A folder that contains some sample R-scripts that make use of the CNA-package.
-Some of the examples model multi level mechanisms. (not required for running the script)
+Some of the examples model multi level mechanisms.
+The content of this folder is not required for running the script.

 - **test_1.r**
 causal structure from (Harbecke, 2018) with an added upper level